haowang020110/ColIAGS/README.md

 ## Implementations

-Currently, we have released the core code, and the full version will be made available after the paper is accepted.
+Code will be made available after the paper is accepted.

 ## Acknowledgement
 Thanks the authors for their works: